Perry Township, Snyder County, Pennsylvania: Geography

 Perry Township is bordered by Franklin Township to the north, Washington Township to the northeast, Chapman Township to the southeast, Juniata County to the south and West Perry Township to the west.

 The census-designated place of Mount Pleasant Mills lies within the borders of Perry Township.

 Government

 The polling place for Perry Township is the Fremont Fire Hall.

-Perry Township is in the 82nd Legislative District for the Pennsylvania General Assembly held by C. Adam Harris whose office is located on Main St., Middleburg.
+Perry Township Building is in the 82nd Legislative District for the Pennsylvania General Assembly held by C. Adam Harris whose office is located on Main St., Middleburg.
 Pennsylvania Senate District 27 is held by Senator John Gordner.
-Perry Township is in the United States House of Representatives 10th District held by Rep. Chris Carney.
+Perry Township Building is in the United States House of Representatives 10th District held by Rep. Chris Carney.
 Pennsylvania is represented in the United States Senate by Senator Bob Casey, Jr. and Senator Arlen Specter.